 “The construction industry continues to remain one of the most dangerous, and heavy highway and bridge work entails a variety of unique hazards,” said Lisa Levy, an OSHA office director.
 “The company needs to ensure that violations of this nature are not repeated.”

 The total penalties and fines against the company were $41,580.
-For more information contact a credit card lawsuit attorney in Naperville.
+For more information contact Lakewood personal injury attorney.